wp-plugins/tabby-responsive-tabs/readme.txt

 Yes you can have as many sets of tabs as you like.

+= Can I add tabs to my sidebar? =

+Yes, but you need to add shortcode support to text widgets.
+This can be achieved by adding the filter below to your child theme's functions.php or a custom functionality plugin.
+`
+add_filter('widget_text', 'do_shortcode');
+`
+This will enable you to use any shortcodes in a text widget.

 = Can I nest a Tag Group within an existing tab? =

 No, this is not supported.